tom-clik/coldlight/_docs/userguide/templates.md

 ### The TOC variable

 An HTML table of contents can be output with the `toc` variable.

-Note this is only for PDF documents.
-The EPUB TOC is generated automatically in code.
+It's primarily designed for PDF documents.
+The EPUB TOC is generated automatically in code, and listings of content for websites are usually best done with a plug-in, see e.g. the `section_menus` plug-in.

 ## Website publications

 Multiple page publications have a "page" variable with multiple fields for navigation.
+These are included with dot notation, e.g. `{{page.title}}` or `{{{page.parent.link}}}`.

+### Page Variables

 | Field      | Description
 |------------|------------------------------